marcflohrer/stiebel-eltron-dashboard/README.md

    For detailled instructions on how to install docker-compose an a raspberry pi see [here (English)](https://devdojo.com/bobbyiliev/how-to-install-docker-and-docker-compose-on-raspberry-pi).

+4. To install dotnet run read the [official documentation](https://docs.microsoft.com/de-de/dotnet/core/install/linux-debian)

-4. Before starting the app for the first time on a specific machine go to the **src** folder and run:
+5. Before starting the app for the first time on a specific machine go to the **src** folder and run:

    ```sh
    ./start-dbmigrating.sh
    ```

-5. Start the app:
+6. Start the app:

    ```sh
    ./startup-app.sh
    ```

-6. Open [http://localhost](http://localhost) in any browser.
+7. Open [http://localhost](http://localhost) in any browser.
 If your raspberry pi is reachable in your local network you can replace localhost with the respective IP address.

-7. If you want to contribute to the project and you need to change the database structure you can use the following script to check if your database changes were successful:
+8. If you want to contribute to the project and you need to change the database structure you can use the following script to check if your database changes were successful:

    ```sh
    ./start-dbscaffolding.sh